What is the Water Quality in Alameda, California?

-Let’s dive deeper into what’s in Alameda water.
+Let’s look closer at what’s in Alameda water.

-Here are the top 2 chemical compounds in your water and what health issues they can potentially cause:
+Here are the top 3 chemical compounds in Alameda water and what health issues they can potentially cause:

 - Total trihalomethanes – Potential effect: Cancer

-These are two of the 12 contaminants analyzed by the Environmental Working Group (ewg.org).
+These are three of the 14 contaminants analyzed by the Environmental Working Group (ewg.org).

 Where does Alameda’s water come from?